marijnh/Eloquent-JavaScript/11_async.md

 value is used as the reason.
 Similarly, when a handler returns a promise that is rejected, that rejection flows into the next promise.
-There's a `Promise.reject` function that creates a new, immediately-rejected promise.
+There's a `Promise.reject` function that creates a new, immediately rejected promise.

 {{index "catch method"}}

-To explicitly handle such rejections, promises have a `catch` method, which registers a handler to be called when the promise is rejected, similar to how `then` handlers handle normal resolution.
-It also very much like `then` in that it returns a new promise, which resolves to the original promise's value if it resolves normally, and to the result of the `catch` handler otherwise.
+To explicitly handle such rejections, promises have a `catch` method that registers a handler to be called when the promise is rejected, similar to how `then` handlers handle normal resolution.
+It's also very much like `then` in that it returns a new promise, which resolves to the original promise's value if it resolves normally, and to the result of the `catch` handler otherwise.
 If a `catch` handler throws